 The focus of a living will is usually end-of-life care, but it can include instructions about any aspect of care or treatment.
 Living wills become effective only when the person has lost capacity to make health care decisions and the person has a particular condition defined by state law—usually a terminal condition or permanent unconsciousness.
 Some states recognize additional conditions such as an end-stage condition (for example, advanced Alzheimer disease) or any condition specified in the living will.

 Many people believe that death is preferable to being perpetually dependent on medical equipment or having no hope of returning to a certain quality of life.
 Others feel just as strongly that extreme heroic measures and technology should be used to extend life as long as possible, regardless of the degree of medical intervention required or the quality of life that results.
 A living will allows a person to express either of these preferences (or any intermediate measure that the person finds acceptable).
+Including information in a living will about core values relating to end-of-life care, personal priorities, and goals of care can be just as helpful, if not more so, than specific treatment wishes, because most specific treatment decisions are unforeseeable.

 To be legally valid, a living will must comply with state law requirements such as those regarding how the document is signed and witnessed or what must be included in the text of the document.
 Many states have specific forms available for people to use if they choose.
 People can usually find examples of acceptable forms from hospitals and other health care practitioners, local offices on aging, or law (bar) association web sites.